 Brick Lane is also known as Banglatown for its 50 or so Bangladeshi restaurants.

 At least ten of the restaurants on Brick Lane had signs claiming “Best” from some kind of award distinction.
 There was one restaurant with a prominent TripAdvisor 2016 Best of Brick Lane sign that was totally packed with customers.
 Another place I passed by offered an all day all-you-can-eat buffet with 50 dishes for 6.95 GBP.

 Brick Lane Graffiti

 The vibrant wall murals on the streets caught my attention and took me on a circuitous route off Brick Lane and around the neighborhood, eventually arriving back at Brick Lane.
 Apparently many world class graffiti artists have left their mark around these parts.

-As is often the case, the Holiday Inn Commercial Road affordable hotel rate of $94 brought me to this part of London, just as a good deal took me to Holiday Inn Express Camden last year.
+As is often the case, the Holiday Inn Commercial Road affordable hotel rate of $94 brought me to this part of London, just as a good deal took me to Holiday Inn Express Camden Lock last year.
 In contrast to the urban images of Tower Hamlets in this post, visitors who have never been in this part of London will be quite surprised to see how different Tower Hamlets looks from the photos taken on my walk from the Holiday Inn Commercial Road south towards the River Thames.
-I’ll cover that London walk in a separate post.
+I cover that London walk in this post.